ROUTING, MOBILE & TELEMATICS FAQs

 How can route optimization software benefit my company?

-More sophisticated route optimization can maximize profit (revenue associated with the delivery minus delivery costs).
-Route optimization technology has the ability to evaluate more delivery permutations than possible for a human and can result in 5% - 15% more productive route and improved customer service.
+More sophisticated delivery optimization can maximize profit (revenue associated with the delivery minus delivery costs).
+It has the ability to evaluate more delivery permutations than possible for a human and can result in 5% - 15% more productive route and improved customer service.

 What challenges will route optimization software help me solve?

 Route optimization software helps companies reduce fleet operating costs, improve customer service and improve fleet asset utilization.
-For companies with short planning horizons such as next and same day delivery, route optimization allows them to quickly create optimal routes and reduce the cut off time for order taking.
+For companies with short planning horizons such as next and same day delivery, this software allows them to quickly create optimal routes and reduce the cut off time for order taking.

-Route optimization can also be used in a more strategic fashion to determine the impact of customer service policy changes, how to serve new customers or markets and changes in vehicle types and driver shifts, for example.
+In addition, it can be used in a more strategic fashion to determine the impact of customer service policy changes, how to serve new customers or markets and changes in vehicle types and driver shifts, for example.

 Will route optimization software improve driver productivity?

-Route optimization software will increase driver productivity by reducing the distance they drive, reducing time and increasing the number of deliveries they can make on a route.
-Route optimization software can also optimize vehicle loading reducing the time spent at the delivery stop further improving driver productivity.
+Optimization software will increase driver productivity by reducing the distance they drive, reducing time and increasing the number of deliveries they can make on a route.
+It can also optimize vehicle loading, reducing the time spent at the delivery stop further improving driver productivity.

 How does route optimization software improve the customer experience?

-Route optimization software increases on time delivery and offer tighter time windows improving the customer experience.
-Route optimization software can also be used to improve the customer experience by providing customer delivery appointment choices during the buying process.
+Optimization software increases on time delivery and offer tighter time windows improving the customer experience.
+In addition, it can also be used to improve the customer experience by providing customer delivery appointment choices during the buying process.

 Fleet Resource Center